RJF-TRUST/diveintoansible-lab/README.md

 At present the course is available on Udemy at [https://www.udemy.com/course/diveintoansible](https://www.udemy.com/course/diveintoansible/?referralCode=28BBB7A1DCCD01BBA51F) and will be published by Packt on other platforms like O'Reilly towards the end of December 2020 or January 2021.

-If you experience any problems with the lab, please reach out to me direct, James Spurin, or flag an issue in the repository
+If you experience any problems with the lab, please reach out to me direct, jfan Spurin, or flag an issue in the repository

 ### Installation of Docker and Docker-Compose